ossf/package-analysis/examples/e2e/README.md

 $ curl localhost:8080
 ```

-Requesting `localhost:8080` will trigger package-feeds to poll it's feeds and send the packages downstream to package-analysis.
+Requesting `localhost:8080` will trigger package-feeds to poll its feeds and send the packages downstream to package-analysis.

 You may need to run `curl` again if package-feeds is not yet running.